-Probably one of Hollywood's biggest real-life Greek tragedies, Michael Cimino (February 3, 1939 July 2, 2016) was an American film director, screenwriter and producer.
-He was best known for directing, producing and co-writing the commercially successful Academy Award-winning film The Deer Hunter (1978), and for following it two years later by writing and directing the infamous critical and financial failure Heaven's Gate (1980).
+Michael Cimino (February 3, 1939 July 2, 2016) was an American film director, screenwriter and producer.
+His career is best known for being probably one of Hollywood's biggest real-life Greek tragedies; directing, producing and co-writing the commercially successful Academy Award-winning film The Deer Hunter (1978), and following it two years later by writing and directing the infamous critical and financial failure Heaven's Gate (1980).

 After a successful run as a director of television commercials, he moved into feature film in the early 1970s.
 He began as a co-writer for the films Silent Running and Magnum Force.
 He then made his debut as a director with Thunderbolt and Lightfoot, which he had also written the script for.
 He then directed The Deer Hunter, an epic and gritty film about three American steelworkers who participate in The Vietnam War.
 Despite some delays and cost overruns, the film was a critical and commercial success.
 The Deer Hunter earned five Academy Awards and Cimino gained a reputation for being one of the up-and-coming directors in Hollywood.
 Cimino was ambitious and the embodiment of The Perfectionist.
 His style favored making an Epic Movie with leisurely pacing and an emphasis on the visuals.